-- Commitment to lifelong learning and continuing professional development in occupational therapy practice. - Understanding of inter-professional learning and ability to develop relationships with other HEIs providing relevant disciplines - The potential to develop and lead an active research group in occupational therapy - Versatility in responding to the changing patterns and demands in higher education.
+- Proven understanding of inter-professional learning and ability to develop relationships with other HEIs providing relevant disciplines. - Potential to develop and lead an active research group in Physiotherapy.

 Special Circumstances:

 Achievement of HEA Fellowship

 Senior Lecturers without Higher Education Academic Fellowship status will be expected to achieve Fellowship within two years of commencing their role.